 Foreign drivers must possess a valid international driver's licence.
 Drivers must be able to produce either an original ownership certificate, rental contract or a power of attorney from the owner of the car.

-Driving in the Ukraine can be hazardous.
+Driving in Ukraine can be hazardous.
 Roads outside major cities are of a low standard and poorly lit.
 Drivers can be aggressive and ignore the road rules.
-Pedestrians should take particular care as drivers may not stop at crossings or attempt to park on sidewalks.
-For further advice, see our bulletin on Overseas Road Safety.
+Rural roads are often used by unsafe vehicles.
+Driving under the influence of alcohol is common despite the zero tolerance law.
+Pedestrians should take particular care as drivers may not stop at crossings and may park on footpaths.
+For further advice, see our road travel page.

-When you are in Ukraine, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
+If you choose to travel to Ukraine, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.